Kamenets–Podolsky pocket: Main direction: Battle of the Tarnopol-Proskurov railroad

-The ferocity of fighting in this area was noted by Zhukov in his memoirs.
-In them, he wrote that:
+The ferocity of fighting in this area was noted by Zhukov in his memoirs:

 "On March 7, a ferocious battle broke out here, the ferocity of which was not seen since the Battle of Kursk.
 For 8 days the enemy was trying to push our troops back to their starting position."

 By 10 March, the general advance of the Soviet troops in the main direction had stopped.
-This was caused by the increased resistance of the Germans and the great difficulties of operating in the conditions of the spring thaw- rasputitsa.
+This was caused by the increased resistance of the Germans and the great difficulties of operating in the conditions of the spring thaw – rasputitsa.
 Tanks, artillery and vehicles moved with great difficulty.
 Sometimes ammunition had to be brought by foot, while fuel for tank forces was delivered by aircraft.

 Between 10 and 20 March, both the Soviets and the Germans fought grueling battles against one another at the Tarnopol-Proskurov railway junction in an attempt to push the other one back.
 Neither side was able to push another back and as a result, the frontlines had temporarily stabilized.

 Both sides had exhausted themselves in those battles.
 In particular, the German 68th Infantry Division, which participated in a counter-attack near the railway junction, had suffered significant losses.
-Within days, the strength of its 188th regiment had declined from 1,302 troops to 277, the strength of its 196th regiment had declined from 1,285 troops to 887, the strength of the 169th regiment had declined from 1,155 troops to 537, while the strength of the sapper battalion had declined from 444 troops 284.
+Within days, the strength of its 188th regiment had declined from 1,302 troops to 277, the strength of its 196th regiment had declined from 1,285 troops to 887, the strength of the 169th regiment had declined from 1,155 troops to 537, while the strength of the sapper battalion had declined from 444 troops to 284.